• SearchSearch Site

 • Inspire healthy children (mentally, physically, spiritually and emotionally healthy)

-• Nurture happy, well-rounded, resilient children who are confident to celebrate who they are and what they know
+• Nurture happy, well-rounded, resilient children who are confident to celebrate who they are

-• Create a safe, stimulating environment in which every child can achieve their potential and be the best that they can be
+• Create a safe, stimulating environment in which every child can achieve their potential and be the best that they can be with accessible resources to promote independence

 • Encourage children to be respectful, tolerant and responsible citizens living balanced lives